 Custom Clearance of Imported Goods

-As per the Customs Act, all goods imported into India will have to pass through the procedure of customs for the proper assessment, appraisal, examination, and evaluation.
-This process helps the custom authorities to charge the proper tax and also check the goods against the illegal import.
-In this article, we have a look at the procedure for clearance of imported goods in detail.
+As per the Customs Act, all goods imported into India must pass through the procedure of customs for the proper assessment, appraisal, examination, and evaluation.
+This process helps the customs authorities charge the proper tax and check the goods against illegal import.
+In this article, we look at the procedure for the clearance of imported goods in detail.

 Conditions for Clearance of Imported Goods

-- Every importer is required to file the bill of entry in the form as prescribed by regulations.
+- Every importer must file the bill of entry in the form prescribed by regulations.

-- Every importer will have to obtain an Importer-Export Code (IEC) number before filing a bill of entry from the Director-General of Foreign Trade.
+- Every importer must obtain an Importer-Export Code (IEC) number before filing a bill of entry from the Director-General of Foreign Trade.